Advantages of current accounts

 What are the advantages of having online banking with a current account?

-Online banking comes with several benefits, such as:
+Online Or app-based banking comes with several benefits, such as:

 Money management: Many online banking apps come with budgeting tools to help you take control of your finances.